cloud-native-toolkit/automation-solutions/boms/software/turbonomic/README.md

 Before you attempt to generate and modify your BOM content,  if you want a tested and validated version you can go directly to the Open-Source release of the generated content.
 - [Turbonomic for AWS, Azure and IBM Cloud](https://github.com/IBM/automation-turbonomic)

-Follow the installation instructions from the above link to deploy using a package version of **Terraform**
+Follow the installation instructions from the above link to deploy using a package version of the **Terraform** automation.

-If you want to download the latest version from the *Solution Builder* use the [Ascent](https://ascent.openfn.co) tool login with your IBM ID.
+If you want to download the latest version from the *Solution Builder* use the [Ascent](https://ascent.openfn.co) tool and  login with your IBM ID.
 Navigate to Solution view and click *Download* on the *Turbonomic for AWS, Azure and IBM Cloud* tile.

 ## Generating Automation